mgiulio/smooth-scrolling/article.md

 ```

 Apart from the class wiping, we needed to make a couple of other changes.
-The callback for requestAnimationFrame, used to update the scrollbar position at each frame, that in the original code is invoked through an ES6 arrow function, is pre-bound to the jump singleton at init time.
+The callback for requestAnimationFrame, used to update the scrollbar position at each frame, that in the original code is invoked through an ES6 [arrow function](http://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript), is pre-bound to the jump singleton at init time.
 Then we just bundled the default easing function in the same source file.
-Finally, we have wrapped the code in an IIFE(*Immediately-invoked Function Expressions*) to avoid namespace pollution.
+Finally, we have wrapped the code in an IIFE([Immediately-invoked Function Expressions](http://www.sitepoint.com/demystifying-javascript-closures-callbacks-iifes/)) to avoid namespace pollution.

-Now we apply another refactor step, noting that with the help of nested functions and closures(refer to SP article?) we can just use a function instead of an object.
+Now we apply another refactor step, noting that with the help of [nested functions and closures](http://www.sitepoint.com/demystifying-javascript-closures-callbacks-iifes/) we can just use a function instead of an object.

 ```javascript
 function jump(target, options) {